J-Will01/maxClique/README.md

 # maxClique Project

-## TO - DO
-- Edit line 38, to use file picker function instead of hardoced file path at the top of the main function in maxClique.py

 ## Details
 Author: Jonathan Williams

 Created: Friday, April 19th 2024 at 10:12:08

 ## Purpose
-To discover a good max clique solution to a given graph constructed from an adjaceny list file.
+To discover a good max clique solution to a given graph constructed from an adjaceny list file through various methods.

 ## Use
 Run maxClique.py and use the file dialog that pops up to select a **graph adjaceny list** *adjaceny matrices won't function properly*